Porting to Python 3 - The Book Site

 The 2to3 tool is flexible enough for you to define what changes should be done by writing “fixers”.
 Almost any kind of Python code conversion is imaginable here and 3to2 [1] is a set of fixers written by Joe Amenta that does the conversion from Python 3 to Python 2.
 This enables you to write your code for Python 3 and then convert it to Python 2 before release.

-However, there is no Distribute support for 3to2 and also Python 2.5 or earlier also do not include the required lib2to3 package.
+However, there is no Distribute support for 3to2 and also Python 2.5 or earlier do not include the required lib2to3 package.
 Therefore 3to2 currently remains only an interesting experiment, although this may change in the future.

 Which strategy is for you?